giovannicandotti/auth2/README.md

 # auth2

-TOTP second factor made easy, with just a browser on desktop.
+TOTP second factor made easy, with just a browser on desktop or mobile(!).
 And - optionally - more secure via a Master Password.

 **TL;DR;**